Equine Assisted Psychotherapy and Equine Assisted Learning

 Equine Assisted Psychotherapy (EAP)

 We call our highly acclaimed Equine Assisted Psychotherapy program Healing With Horsepower.
 At Veritas Counseling Center, the therapist, in conjunction with a highly skilled and experienced equine professional, offers Equine Assisted Psychotherapy (EAP) sessions as an adjunctive therapy for interested clients who are already involved in traditional office psychotherapy.
 EAP is also sometimes offered during Weekend Intensive Workshops & Retreats, and various other group settings.
 While the human professionals design exercises for each client that comes to the arena, the horses frequently step up to change the plan.
 Perhaps they know things we don't.

 The therapist, Shannon Spellman, is a masters level licensed clinician who has been certified in Equine Assisted Psychotherapy and Equine Assisted Learning (EAL) by Greg Kersten, founder of EAGALA and of the field of EAP, through the O.K.
 Corral Series.
-Along with her over 35 years of clinical experience as a psychotherapist, Shannon has also personally been involved with horses for over 25 years and has been providing EAP and EAL for about 8 years.
+Along with her over 35 years of clinical experience as a psychotherapist, Shannon has also personally been involved with horses for over 30 years and has been providing EAP and EAL for almost 10 years.
 She knows the power of these beautiful four-leggeds in demonstrating and healing our emotional struggles and sees her own riding as both a therapeutic and a Spiritual experience.
 A horse can teach us more about ourselves in one session than we can learn in years of traditional psychotherapy.
 One only needs to show up and be open to the messages that these incredible animals have to give us.